Project: NeoWarm Device Firmware Development

 Previously for a college project, I had built a Bluetooth indoor position tracker.
 This is based on BLE device on advertising mode and ESP32s receiving this transmissions.

 For last year’s GSoC, I worked extensively with Flutter and Websockets (and Robotics Simulation) so this makes the NeoRoo app integration one of my stronger suites.
-You can check my last year’s work here: github-link
+You can check my last year’s work here: github-link.
+I also worked with Yaml and Cmake in ROS2 last year.
+I use Linux as my development OS.

-For embedded systems, I write Assembly or C Code on Microchip Studio IDE for 8 bit Atmega32 Microcontroller which has RISC architecture and not ARM.
-However I have a solid theoretical foundation in Finite State Machines, Computer Architecture and Operating Systems from my university curriculum to try and apply my learnings to the 32-bit ARM Cortex-M and RTOS environment.
+For embedded systems, I write Assembly or C Code on Microchip Studio IDE for 8 bit Atmega32 Microcontroller which has RISC architecture.
+However I have a solid theoretical foundation in Finite State Machines, Computer Architecture and Operating Systems from my university curriculum to try and apply my learnings to the 32 bit ARM and RTOS environment.

 Now keeping all this in mind, is there any specific order you would recommend I tackle the preliminary tasks to best strengthen my weak areas?
 What would be the deadline and mode of submission of these preliminary tasks?
 Also at what stage of completing these tasks would you suggest I begin drafting my formal proposal?